No. 11 Oregon pulls away from Houston for 78-66 victory

 EUGENE, Ore.
+(AP) — Anthony Mathis had another big shooting night to help No. 11 Oregon get another big win.

-(AP) — Anthony Mathis kept up his accurate shooting with 18 points and No. 11 Oregon followed along for a 78-66 victory over Houston on Friday night.
+Mathis shot 5 for 9 on 3-pointers to finish with 18 points and the Ducks followed along for a 78-66 victory over Houston on Friday night.

+“Got a lot of good looks,” Mathis said.
+“Once again my teammates were doing a great job of finding me when I am open.”

-Mathis, a graduate transfer from New Mexico who entered making 68.2% of his 3-pointers, nailed five of nine attempts from long range as the Ducks shot 10 for 20 on 3s and 54% overall.
+Mathis, a graduate transfer from New Mexico who entered making 68.2% from beyond the arc, helped the Ducks shoot 10 for 20 on 3s and 54% overall.

+“We knew Anthony was a pretty good shooter and the guys are looking for him,” Oregon coach Dana Altman said.

-Payton Pritchard added 16 points and five assists for Oregon (5-0), while Francis Okoro scored 12.
+Payton Pritchard added 16 points and five assists for the Ducks (5-0), while Francis Okoro scored 12.
+Oregon had 17 assists on 26 field goals.

+“The ball movement was good and we had pretty good looks,” Altman said.
+“I liked the shots we got from (3-point range).”

 Caleb Milles led the Cougars (2-2) with 21 points.